rossetti/JSL/README.md

 ## Release Notes

+Latest Release: R1.0.7
+	The project has been moved to GitHub and now available on maven central.

 Latest Release: R1.0.6
 	Release 1.0.6 is not backwards compatible.
 There are changes to the JSL class that are likely to cause users to need to update their code.